Sienci-Labs/Resources/lmmk2/add-ons/lmk2-automated-relay.md

 ---
-title: ytsb Automated / IOT Relay
+title: Automated / IOT Relay
 menu_order: 8
-post_status: draft
+post_status: publish
 post_excerpt: Use an IOT relay on your LongMill CNC to automatically control power to your router, vacuum, lighting, or other AC power systems.
 post_date: 2022-03-17 20:29:00
 taxonomy: